Have We Reached Peak Oil? (Updated 2023)

-Global oil demand is under pressure, creating concerns that the world has reached peak oil.
+Global oil supply and demand are under pressure, creating concerns that the world has reached peak oil.

-Around that time, headlines across serious publications began warning the market was headed toward “peak oil.”
-Even the world’s biggest oil producers were making that call — in fact, BP’s (NYSE:BP,LSE:BP) 2020 energy outlook proposes that peak oil has already been reached.
-The multinational energy company said it expects oil and gas to lose supremacy in the world’s energy mix, with their share of the pie falling from 80 percent in 2019 to between 55 and 20 percent by 2050.
+Around that time, headlines across many publications warned that the market was headed toward “peak oil.”
+Even the world’s biggest oil producers were making that call — in fact, BP’s (NYSE:BP,LSE:BP) 2020 energy outlook suggested that peak oil had already been reached.
+More recently, the well-known multinational energy company said it expects oil and gas to lose supremacy in the world’s energy mix, with their share of the pie falling from 80 percent in 2019 to between 55 and 20 percent by 2050.

 What is peak oil?

 Peak oil references the hypothetical point in time when global oil supply will enter a terminal decline.